echemdb/unitpackage/doc/usage/unitpackage_usage.md

 +++

-The units of the dataframe can be rescaled to different cinvvertible units.
+The units of the dataframe can be rescaled to different convertible units.

 ```{code-cell} ipython3
 rescaled_entry = entry.rescale({'t' : 'h', 'E': 'mV', 'j' : 'uA / cm2'})